 Jon and Stacie Sefton started BHFO out of the basement of their home in Cedar Rapids, Iowa, in 2003.
 BHFO partnered with one of the best known lingerie companies in the US to help liquidate its shelf pulls and returns by selling those items online.
 After adding many brands and product sources, the apparel retailer now operates out of a 250,000-square-foot facility in Cedar Rapids and employs more than 160 people.

-- Sold only on eBay
+- Originally sold only on eBay

 - Wanted to grow its online business by selling on more marketplaces